 - The neighborhood is much "greener" than before, with one new city park, three new neighborhood parks and a new linear greenway along Fall Creek.

 - $15 million of public infrastructure improvements brought completely new sidewalks, street and alley resurfacing, historic lighting, tree planting and buried utilities.

 - Fall Creek Place has won four national awards for excellence in planning, design and community development, and has been featured in eight national magazines.

-- Fall Creek Place is a partnership between the City of Indianapolis and King Park Area Development Corporation.
+- Fall Creek Place is a partnership between the City of Indianapolis and King Park Development Corporation.
 Additional support is provided by the Historic Landmarks Foundation of Indiana.
 Fall Creek Place development is managed by Mansur Real Estate Services.